‘Something out of the Lorax’: Homeowner allegedly cut 100 trees on national trail to improve lake view

 ROLAND, Ark.
-(KARK) — An investigation is underway after hikers noticed nearly 100 trees on a public trail were cut down illegally.
+(KARK) — Authorities in Arkansas launched an investigation after hikers noticed nearly 100 trees on a public trail were cut down illegally.

 Sanders said she has hiked the Ouachita National Recreation Trail in Arkansas for 30 years and was devastated to see the damage done last week.